-Music can be a powerful tool in creating the right atmosphere for your business.
+Music can be a powerful tool in creating the right atmosphere for your business, whether it's a bustling café or a serene salon.
 However, it's important to understand that most music is legally protected by copyright, meaning businesses need permission or a licence to play it in public settings.
+Here's what you need to know about obtaining a music licence, ensuring compliance with the law, and supporting music creators.